Dev-CPR/WeatherApp/README.md

 ---

-**Note**: Being only contributor I have put all code in master branch.
+**Note**: Being only contributor I have put all code in main branch.